 6. Proteins enhance muscle repair and growth

-Eating proteins after intense physical work or a workout session has proven to be beneficial when it comes to building muscle and losing fat.
+Eating high-protein foods after intense physical work or a workout session has proven to be beneficial when it comes to building muscle and losing fat.
 Especially if you are slugging it out in the gym or running a marathon.

 Consider eating a high-protein snack after a strength training session.
 For faster absorption, you can try protein supplement from somewhere like Myprotein.
 It can benefit the body when consuming protein shake post-workout.
 This is when your muscles are at the peak of sensitivity and the intake of protein, can help start the repair and growth process.